Headhunted to Another World: Kingdoms and Demihuman Tribes

 The first prince of Kuryū, Mandra's son and Ulmandra's brother.
 A supremely skilled martial artist, he reluctantly became Buzzan's right hand after the usurper took his mother hostage.
 He later kidnaps his sister from the Demon King nation under Buzzan's command, but manipulates Uchimura into coming to his aid for his plan to free his family and depose Buzzan.
-Expecting do die in his attempt, he is saved by Uchimura, and after Buzzan's defeat assumes the throne.
+Expecting to die in his attempt, he is saved by Uchimura, and after Buzzan's defeat assumes the throne.